technofocus-pte/extnddatainsghtscopltpwrbiprv/Labs/Lab 1 - Enable Fabric Copilot for Power BI to use it for Power BI service and Power BI Desktop.md

 # Enable Fabric Copilot for Power BI to use it for Power BI service and Power BI Desktop

+**Objective**

+1. In this lab, you will enable the trial Fabric license and create a Fabric capacity which you will be using to execute the further labs

+2. You will also know to use Copilot in Power BI service and desktop

 ## Task 1 - Enable Fabric Trial License

 1. Open a browser and paste the Fabric